 The mention of the Santa Susana experience brings up a corollary issue with nuclear power, beyond those of safety and economics.
 The industry, although supported generously with public tax dollars and other financial incentives, operates in secrecy.
 The general public, or even members of Congress, know very little about what transpires at atomic plants, especially on matters of environmental pollution and safety.
 This culture may be a carryover from top-secret nuclear weapons and/or a matter of not wanting to air “dirty laundry” to the public.
 If the dangers of atomic energy were revealed, the public might become alarmed and Congress might withdraw its generous support.
 For decades, nuclear safety issues have been hidden or minimized by those in charge.
 Yet the secrecy and deception have actually fueled the struggle to understand the industry’s successes and failures.
 Over time, more people have become suspicious and challenged the rhetoric that nukes are “cheap and clean.”
 These challenges gained strength as the end of the Cold War reduced the need to support a growing nuclear weapons arsenal.
 Eventually, this wall of secrecy and deception began to give way – although it still has not completely disappeared- and nuclear power’s negative side has been more thoroughly revealed.

-Traditional forms of policymaking cannot effectively incorporate racial equity into its rationality- Policy should reflect the demands of residents- The status quo is obsessed with political procedural minutea
+Traditional forms of policymaking cannot effectively incorporate racial equity into its rationality- Policy should reflect the demands of residents- The status quo is obsessed with political procedural minutae trades off with a community situated view of risk

 Laituri and Kirby 1994 (Melina Laituri, professor of social sciences at ASU, and Andrew Kirby, associate dean for academic affairs at Auckland, “Finding Fairness in America’s Cities?
 The Search for Environmental Equity in Everyday Life,” Journal of Social Issues, volume 50, number 3, JSTOR)